 - Occasional bath (every 2-3 months) or when very dirty

-- Avoid shaving: their coat protects them from both cold and heat
+- Avoid shaving: their coat protects them from cold as well as heat

-- Watch areas where mats form (behind ears, belly, etc.)
+- Watch areas where mats form (behind the ears, belly, etc.)

 During shedding periods (spring and autumn), hairs can literally cover the house.
-A good vacuum cleaner and a suitable comb/brush will be your allies to manage this “white storm.”
+A good vacuum cleaner and a suitable comb/undercoat rake will be your allies to manage this “white storm.”

 Favorite Activities

-- Pulling: sledding, skijoring, canicross, bikejoring… ideal for a Nordic dog
+- Pulling: sledding, skijoring, canicross, bikejoring… ideal for a northern dog

 - Hiking: they love walking, especially in cool climates